 A popular teacher of MSW students, Dr. Werman draws on a wealth of experiences ranging from running her own clinical practice for many years to serving as an evaluator of social welfare programs.
 She is well versed in nontraditional therapeutic approaches such as wilderness and outdoor therapy, and animal-assisted therapy.

 Dr. Amy Werman, LCSW, has been in clinical practice with individuals and couples for over 20 years.
 Over the course of her career, she has held positions in medical social work, direct clinical practice, research, program evaluation, and social work education.

 Dr. Werman describes her professional path as “anything but linear,” and her experience spans a range of therapeutic models.
 Her doctoral research built on her interest in family modality and focused on the negative consequences of father-mother-child relationship triangles.
 Upon receiving her doctorate, she worked on an NIMH study of adolescents with bipolar disorder and developed a specialty in mood disorders in her private practice.
 Dr. Werman has served as a program consultant and evaluator for Nirim in the Neighborhood and Pizgat Amir School, two organizations in Israel that intervene with at-risk youth using an intensive case management/wilderness therapy model.
 She has participated in several wilderness missions in the deserts of Israel.
 Dr. Werman and her pug, Gussie, are licensed by Pet Partners and HOPE AACR as a crisis-response therapy team.
 During a brief hiatus from social work while raising her young children, Dr. Werman also established a small baking business.

-Dr. Werman received her master’s from Columbia University School of Social Work in 1982, and her doctorate from Adelphi University School of Social Work in 2001.
+Dr. Werman holds an MSW from the Columbia School of Social Work (1982) and a DSW from Adelphi University School of Social Work (2001).